allisonobrien1/linac/README.md

 ## Contact

-For any questions, please contact us at allisonobrien@berkeley.edu.
+For any questions, please contact us at abergel@berkeley.edu or allisonobrien@berkeley.edu.

 ## Citation